 Sponsorship is getting the Mentees in your program promoted and/or finding internal support for your mentor program.
 White paper available

-Mentors are expected to provide psychosocial and career support.
+Mentors were expected to provide psychosocial and career support.
 Most mentors focus on personal and professional development.

 Sponsorship, by contrast, involves advocating for advancement.
 Without sponsorship, a person is less likely to be promoted, even if they are high-potential.
 Research by Kathy Kram suggests that someone is likely to be overlooked for promotion regardless of his or her competence and performance.
 This is especially true for managers at mid-career and beyond.